 When Astrid Lindgren’s dark fairy tale was first published in 1973, it’s been said that Ingmar Bergman expressed a desire to film it.
 Who better to turn themes of life, death and sorrow into unforgettable images?
 However, in the end Olle Hellbom accepted the challenge after having made 15 previous Lindgren adaptations.
 It became his most celebrated among critics even though many of his previous movies certainly had found wide audiences as well.

-9-year-old Karl (Lars Söderdahl) knows all about death and doesn’t fear it any more.
+We meet 9-year-old Karl (Lars Söderdahl) who knows all about death and doesn’t fear it any more.
 After being diagnosed with a terminal illness, his older brother Jonatan (Staffan Götestam) tells him about Nangijala, a place where everybody comes after dying.
 Some time later, Jonatan is killed in a fire after rescuing Karl.
 At the funeral, the priest refers to him as “the Lionheart” because of his bravery.
 Two months later, the deeply grieving Karl passes away from his illness – and arrives in Nangijala where he finds his brother fishing by a stream.
 Jonatan, who’s thrilled to see his younger brother again, tells him all about life in this place of green grass, blossoming cherry trees and friendly inhabitants.

 Unfortunately, evil lurks behind the façade as the valley is controlled by a tyrannical knight called Tengil who keeps everybody in fear of a fire-breathing dragon, Katla.
 There is a resistance movement, which Jonatan is becoming involved with… but also a traitor.